When I first started preparing my CyberMACSErasmus Mundus application, I had more questions than answers.

 Why cybersecurity?
 Why now?
 Why CyberMACS?

 The committees read hundreds of letters.
-The ones that stand out aren’t grand; they’re genuine.

 What to include